StackVista/stackstate-docs/setup/security/rbac/rbac_rancher.md

 A number of `RoleTemplate`s are available to achieve this, with common groupings of permissions.
 Binding these templates to users or groups on a cluster or namespace will trigger roles and role-bindinds to be provisioned on the target cluster.
 The default templates are described below.
 Note that it is possible to define your own combinations of permissions in a custom RoleTemplate.

-A standalone installation of SUSE Observability supplies predefined groups that correspond to the below instance roles.

 ### Observer role

 The observer role grants a user the permission to read topology, metrics, logs and trace data for a namespace or a cluster.
 There are three `RoleTemplate`s that grant access to observability data: